confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-flink/README.md

 SELECT COUNT(*) as number_of_customers FROM shoe_customers_keyed;
 ```

-Look up one specific customer:
+Look up one specific customer in the keyed Table (shoe_customers_keyed):
 ```sql
 SELECT *
  FROM shoe_customers_keyed
  WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-Compare it with all customer records for one specific customer:
+Look up the specific customer change history in non-keyed Table (shoe_customers):
 ```sql
 SELECT *
  FROM shoe_customers
  WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```

-We also need to create Primary Key table for our product catalog.

-Prepare a new table that will store unique products only:
+Product Catalog Table also requires unique rows for each item.
+Create a new table in order to have the latest information of each product.
+It is useful when you need to know the latest price of the product for analytic purposes or you need to populate latest product information while joining with other tables.
 ```sql
 CREATE TABLE shoe_products_keyed(
   product_id STRING,